-The Kenyon Faculty Development Program provides funds (up to $5,000) from the Labalme Endowment to support members of the faculty and full-time members of the professional library staff in the enhancement of their professional activities, specifically research, artistic projects, and writing that require international travel (see Provost’s website for additional information).
+The Kenyon Faculty Development Program provides funds (up to $5,000) from the Labalme Presidential Discretionary Fund to support members of the faculty and full-time members of the professional library staff in the enhancement of their professional activities, specifically research, artistic projects, and writing that require international travel (see Provost’s website for additional information).
 Proposals are evaluated and grants awarded by the Faculty Affairs Committee.
 The program is administered by the Associate Provost.

 Early in the fall semester, the Faculty Affairs Committee publishes deadlines and guidelines for the Faculty Development Research Grants for the year that is just beginning.
 This information is distributed to faculty members via e-mail several times each year and can be obtained from the Office of the Associate Provost.
 Before submitting a grant proposal, members should consult the guidelines for the current year.
 At the end of each round of funding, the Faculty Affairs Committee publishes a list of grants awarded.